Pupil Premium At All Hallows

 - c) Ensuring staff have a clear focus on the potential impact of disadvantage and the need to improve student outcomes

 - d) Engage PP students with school life, encouraging them to be happy, enthused and recognising their potential

 - e) Addressing specific issues that impact the performance of individual students

 We continuously monitor our progress against the three priority outcomes listed above.
 We are aware that the ‘gap’ between Pupil Premium students and the rest of the school has been too large in the past, but are encouraged by the clear and consistent progress that we have made in the past three years.

 Our Pupil Premium students are already showing a good standard of absolute attainment level, but we are still striving to increase this number.
-The percentage of our Pupil Premium students obtaining 5 GCSEs graded A* to C, including English and Maths, in 2017 was 68%.
-In 2018 we achieved 66% in the same statistic, which although is still high when compared to nationally, our goal is to begin to raise this figure each year.
+The percentage of our Pupil Premium students obtaining 5 GCSEs graded 9 to 4, including English and Maths, in 2017 it was 68%, in 2018 it was 66% and in 2019 it was 70%.
+Although is still high when compared to nationally, our goal is to begin to raise this figure each year.

 2. Close the attainment and progress gaps relative to non-PP students:

 |2019 Measure (gap between PP and non-PP students)||School disadvantaged pupils||Local authority other (non-disadvantaged) pupils||England state-funded schools other (non-disadvantaged) pupils|

 |Progress 8 score and confidence interval||TBC||TBC||TBC|